-The Isle of Man Aircraft Register is now displayed in real-time through our online services portal.
-No need to wait for next month's update, the data displayed reflects an aircraft record as it appears in our system at the point in time of your search.
+The Isle of Man Aircraft Register is displayed in real-time through our online services portal.
+The data displayed reflects an aircraft record as it appears in our system at the point in time of your search.
 The time (in UTC) and date at which the data is current is shown at the top of the results screen when a search is run, and at the top of an individual aircraft record when displayed.

 To search the Register:

 - From the menu bar on the home page select SEARCH REGISTER.